GoalProfit/gp-docs/README.md

 > IMPORTANT!: If you enter {parameter name} in the text parameter, then the parameter becomes available for editing by the user in the interface.

+For more information of about the pricing rules, please check .

 ### Types of optimization

 #### Strong optimization